What is an internship?

 6. Get your "foot in the door" at a company

-The first step after deciding that an internship is the right path for you, is to research and explore all possibilities.
+The first step after deciding that an internship is the right path for you, is to (to the right), and to research and explore all possibilities.
 It may be beneficial to speak with someone about the internship possibilities, and you certainly want to make sure that your profile has been updated on Tribe Careers.
 William & Mary also provides students with a FOCUS 2 Account, which is a self-directed career tool.
 You may also wish look into some online resources that can help guide your search or broaden your opportunities.
 Check out some of these helpful links:

 The William & Mary Internship Database

-Local Internship Opportunities
+Semester Internship Opportunities